The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Captain Ethnic: Wears green, ginger hair, 'faith 'n begorrah'.

-- Cool Old Guy: Being a middle-aged former secret agent when he joined the X-Men he was older and more experienced than the rest of the X-men (save Wolverine but we didnt know that at the time).
+- Cool Old Guy: Being a middle-aged former secret agent when he joined the X-Men, he was older and more experienced than the rest (save Wolverine, but nobody knew that at the time).
 He took to mentoring Cyclops and the new recruits, being a better influence on them than the Professor.

 - Depending on the Artist: Even in comparison to other X-Men of his generation.
-He went from ugly in the Sixties to handsome in the 70s, his hair inexplicably changed colour in the 80s (he was blond for nearly a decade before becoming a stereotypical redhead) and he started looking younger and burlier in Generation X in the 90s.
+He went from ugly in the Sixties to handsome in the '70s, his hair inexplicably changed color in the '80s (he was blond for nearly a decade before becoming a stereotypical redhead) and he started looking younger and burlier in Generation X in the '90s.

 - Disappeared Dad: For his daughter, Theresa Cassidy, though in all fairness to Sean, he didn't know she was alive, or that his wife had even been pregnant in the first place, and his cousin made sure he remained unaware.

 - Distinguished Gentleman's Pipe: Sean smokes a pipe when he's relaxing.
-Although he seemed to have given up by the time he became a teacher.
+He gives it up by the time he becomes a teacher after one too many coughing fits interfere with the use of his powers.

-- Drowning My Sorrows: He took Moira's death poorly.
+- Drowning My Sorrows: He took Moira's death poorly and struggled with alcoholism for a decent while afterward.

 - Heterosexual Life-Partners: With Forge.
 They're practically brothers.

-- Hidden Depths: Has a deep appreciation of American Country and Western music.
+- Hidden Depths: Has a deep appreciation of American Country and Western music, and is a devout Christian.

 - I Believe I Can Fly: Attempted to explain as him riding on soundwaves.
 No, just... no.

-- It came with a Funny Moment in the TV series, when he gave Wolverine a ride, Wolverine covering his ears for the whole journey.Wolverine: Next time, why don't we try sneaking in with a marching band?
+- It comes with a funny moment in X-Men: The Animated Series when he gives Wolverine a ride, Wolverine covering his ears for the whole journey.Wolverine: Next time, why don't we try sneaking in with a marching band?

 Banshee: If you think that's bad, you should hear me sing...

-- It came with a Funny Moment in the TV series, when he gave Wolverine a ride, Wolverine covering his ears for the whole journey.
+- It comes with a funny moment in X-Men: The Animated Series when he gives Wolverine a ride, Wolverine covering his ears for the whole journey.

 - I Choose to Stay: After the Proteus saga, Sean stayed behind on Muir Island while the rest of the X-Men went back to America, partly because without his powers Sean wasn't much use to the team, and also because of Moira.